n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 18 - Advent of Cyber 2021.md

 See the result of this command in the image above.

-We can `run` the docker image and begin using as a proper container that simulates a shell with the following command.
+We can `run` the docker image and begin using it as a proper container that simulates a shell with the following command.
 The input field of this particular shell starts with a `$` and you can see the commands ran noted in the image.

 ```
 docker run -it public.ecr.aws/h0w1j9u3/grinch-aoc